parinitagarg01/testmu-automation/README.md

 Amazon is a dynamic website, so selectors or behavior may occasionally vary.
 The script is designed to handle common scenarios and works reliably under normal conditions.

+## Bonus: LambdaTest Cloud Execution

+The test cases were successfully executed on LambdaTest cloud platform using Playwright.

 ---

 Thank you for reviewing my submission!